-There are a lot more advantages to top-loading autoclaves, let’s take a deeper dive below.
+There are a lot more advantages to top-loading autoclaves.
+Let’s take a deeper dive below.

 Top-Loading Autoclaves’ Loading System

 If you’re new to top-loading autoclaves and wondering how to load items, they use a clever system of baskets and buckets to pre-load and place items into the chamber.
-Baskets and buckets come in various sizes and configurations for different media including small items such as glassware, liquid media, and large items such as bioreactors or fermenters.
+Baskets and buckets come in various sizes and configurations for different media, including small items such as glassware, liquid media, and large items such as bioreactors or fermenters.

 For small to medium-size items, the TOMY SX-Series comes with stackable baskets.
-The SX-Series can stack up to 3 of these baskets inside, so with each of these baskets fully loaded, you’re able to pack quite a bit in each cycle.
+The SX-Series can stack up to 3 of these baskets inside, so with each of these baskets fully loaded, you’re able to pack a lot in each cycle.
 TOMY autoclaves can also accommodate up to 2 stainless buckets for autoclaving liquid media or slightly larger items like 5-liter bottles.
 There is also a tall solid-bottom basket that takes up the chamber in its entirety to autoclave the largest items, or use for sterilizing waste.

 TOMY autoclaves are extremely handy for autoclaving large items such as fermentors or bioreactors because you can load and autoclave the entire cylinder using a tall solid-bottom basket.

 With this one small autoclave, you can take care of a range of items, eliminating the need for an industrial-size autoclave that’s going to waste your operation’s valuable time and money.

 If you’re working at a biotech startup or small lab, you’ll know that funds are difficult to come by, so you’ll want to avoid spending on maintenance and repairs as much as possible.
 To put it another way, you’ll want to avoid purchasing an autoclave that’s going to cost you a lot down the road.